InteVleminckx/webservices/manual/api_doc.md

 ##### <ins>200<ins>

-Like's or unlike's a movie based on the current like status of the movie.
+Likes or unlikes a movie based on the current like status of the movie.
-Returns a little message when its succeed.
+Returns a little message when it succeeds.

 ###### Example
 ```py